|

 Copyright: 1937

+Published in Detective Comics #73, March, 1943, 6 pages.
 The Secret Service Chief is most annoyed with a fellow named Buzz Malky, a known smuggler of aliens into the country because night after night they stop him on his normal run from Cuba to the US but each time his vessel is empty.
 Bart Regan decides to give it a go.
+Click here to read the story.

-70 The Treachery at the Waterfront The Treachery at the Waterfront
+The Treachery at the Waterfront

 Published by DC Comics